bentsen/FishingFriend/README.md

 Even though the bot cant be detected by bot/tool detection systems, a player might be red flaged if standing still fishing for around 30 minutes.
 Therefore the bot will insure you saftly by doing a relog every 25 min which would reset the counter.

+The user interface created for the program is under maintaince and dosent have any great features besides start- stop- and closeing the program.

 ## How to use the bot

 1. Open World of Warcraft - fullscreen windows mode